wild-cabbage/bluestampportfolio2/index.md

 - [Example 2](https://learntosolderkits.com/pages/instructions)
 - [Example 3](https://sites.google.com/bluestampengineering.com/2025projectbook/level-200)

-To watch the BSE tutorial on how to create a portfolio, click here.
+To watch the BSE tutorial on how to create a portfolio, click here -->

--->